jez/blog/source/_posts/2018-04-18-union-types-flow-reason.markdown

 [![Adding a close button to our modal](/images/2fa-close-btn.jpeg)](/images/2fa-close-btn.jpeg)

-No problem: let's write a function called `needsCancelButton` to determine if a we need to put a cancel button in the header of a particular screen:
+No problem: let's write a function called `needsCancelButton` to determine if we need to put a cancel button in the header of a particular screen:

 ```js